gethop-dev/hydrogen.duct-template/README.md

 To use it simply add:
 - `+hydrogen/persistence.sql +hydrogen/scheduling.twarc` to the list of required profiles

+#### Isomorphic / Server Side Rendering
+If you want to use either of those, hydrogen leverages the [blogpost of Techascent](https://techascent.com/blog/isomorphic-rendering.html) to deliver this feature.
+Note that this is still in its infancy and it will be improved in future.

+Usage: `+hydrogen/ssr`

+##### Warning!

+Current re-frame (1.2.0 in the time of writing this documentation) doesn't support reliably using app db state in a multithreaded environment without running into concurrency problems.
+However there is a [fork](https://github.com/techascent/re-frame) by Techascent that patches that.
+Please see the `handle-route` function in `ssr/root.clj` file to read more.

 ### What else can it do?

 In order to be able to finally share our toolset with the community, we had to cut some corners